zama-ai/tfhe-rs/backends/tfhe-hpu-backend/Readme.md

 The exposed API enables to only synced back required value.
 This enables to offload a sub-computation graph without the cost of syncing intermediate value.

-Following code snippets start two operation on HPU and show how to synced only the required result:
+Following code snippet starts two operation on HPU and shows how to synced only the required result:
 ```rust
   // NB: a_hpu, b_hpu, c_hpu are HpuFheUint created from FheUint
   let axb_hpu = a_hpu * b_hpu;